 - Define a new plugin type in order to allow other modules to extend your module's capabilities in the same way Drupal core is extended

 Plugins were introduced in Drupal 8.
-The API isn't going to change until Drupal 9 at least, and even then will likely only see improvements.
-We don't think it's going to go away anytime soon.
 The process for implementing plugins is relatively unchanged since before Drupal 8 was released, so older examples are likely to still be relevant.
+Resources labeled for Drupal 8 should still apply to Drupal 9.